Pandemic, penalties aside, bribes go on at China hospitals

 DANGEROUS RESELLERS

-Public tenders from across China are collected on the website chinabidding.com, a search of which reveals numerous suspicious deals: For instance, in May 2020 the Fifth People’s Hospital of Jingzhou, in the Hubei province not far from Wuhan, paid 2.4 million, or $340,000, for a GE Logiq S8 ultrasound.
+Public tenders from across China are collected on the website chinabidding.com, a search of which reveals numerous suspicious deals: For instance, in May 2020 the Fifth People’s Hospital of Jingzhou, in the Hubei province not far from Wuhan, paid 2.4 million renminbi, or $340,000, for a GE Logiq S8 ultrasound.

 The machine typically retails new for $70,000 to $150,000, depending on the options, according to medical equipment suppliers.